Best Things To Do In Arran – Explore Scotland In Miniature

 Head North to Lochranza

 Lochranza is usually known for three things.
 The castle, the distillery and the shadiest place in Scotland.
-If you’re lucky enough to visit Arran on a sunny day then you’re in for a real treat.
+It might not get a lot of sun, but when it does shine the scene is perfect!

 Lochranza Castle is one of the most picturesque ruins in Scotland, surrounded by water on three sides with hills rising all around.
 It began life as a small hall house, probably built by Dougall MacSween in the 13th century.
 But in the running battle for the west coast, Lochranza made its way to Walter Stewart.